Scalloped Potatoes Recipe

 This easy scalloped potatoes recipe makes the best potato side dish!
 Tender slices of potatoes in an easy, creamy sauce is a classic favorite!

-Scalloped potatoes are an easy, classic favorite potato side dish that is great for a Sunday supper, holidays like Easter, Thanksgiving, and Christmas!
+Scalloped potatoes are an easy, classic favorite potato side dish that is great for Sunday supper and holidays like Easter, Thanksgiving, and Christmas!
 It makes the perfect side dish for serving a group.
 Except for mashed potatoes, it is hard to think of a more comforting potato side dish.
 Even though it is an elegant dish, it really couldn’t be simpler to make!

 Closeup thin slices of potatoes in a creamy sauce served on a white plate.